Improving the logistics of trucking, San Diego’s Flock Freight raises $50 million – TechCrunch

 “We want to change the way freight moves,” says Oren Zaslansky, the chief executive and founder of Flock Freight.

-His company, which has been operating in stealth mode for the last two years, has finally emerged with a new solution for freight shipping that purports to bring in more money to shippers, remove inefficiencies in the current hub-and-spoke model for freight, and offer better deals to shipping customers.
+His company, which has been operating in stealth mode for the last two years, has finally emerged with a new solution for freight shipping that purports to bring in more money to shippers, remove inefficiencies in the current hub-and-spoke model for freight and offer better deals to shipping customers.

 He’s also got $50 million in financing in the bank in what is one of the largest recent investments in a San Diego-based company.

-For Zaslansky, the shipping business isa family affair.
+For Zaslansky, the shipping business is a family affair.
 “My parents grew up in the moving business… I grew up around both entrepreneurship and freight,” he says.

 Those twin passions led him to start his own trucking business out of college in the San Diego area.
 He also launched a brokerage business to support supply chain logistics.
 The exposure to both is what led Zaslansky to launch Flock Freight and its big new financing round, which closed earlier this week.